Shipfusion Blog

 There are many reasons why an ecommerce business might want to secure outside financing for their inventory.
 Thankfully, there are lots of options available.

-Types of Inventory Financing
+Types of Ecommerce Inventory Financing

 How inventory financing works depends on which route your business chooses to take.
 Here, we outline two categories: traditional loan options, which are attained through banks and credit unions, and alternative financing options, which range from revenue-based lending to crowdfunding.